Jayita11/Book-Recommendation-System-ML/README.md

 1. **Loading the Data:** The raw data is loaded and inspected for missing or inconsistent values.
 2. **Creating the User-Item Matrix:** This matrix is created where rows represent users and columns represent books.
 Each entry in the matrix indicates the rating a user has given to a book.
 3. **Filling Missing Values:** Missing values in the matrix are filled using appropriate strategies to ensure the KNN model can be trained effectively.
+4. **EDA:** Visualizing the distribution of features

 ## Features

 - **User-Book Interaction Analysis:** Analyze and preprocess user interaction data to create a user-item matrix.
-- **K-Nearest Neighbors Model:** Train a KNN model to compute similarities between books based on user ratings.
+- **Nearest Neighbors Model:** Train a KNN model to compute similarities between books based on user ratings.
 - **Book Recommendation:** Given a book, the system recommends similar books by querying the trained KNN model.
 - **Model Persistence:** Save the trained model and other necessary data artifacts for later use.